laoban-dev/laoban/Notes.md

 when loaban and a project has 'publish: false' it doesn't validate

-Need to be able to quickly set up in ine with yarn workspaces Not sure about tsc subprojects..
+Need to be able to quickly set up in line with yarn workspaces Not sure about tsc subprojects..

 trying run laoban -p with laoban run 'js:process.cwd()' -p /co and had reference error1

+# TODO:
+* Let's have laoban generate a default laoban.json and default templates.
+    * It would be good to have that as a skeleton story and have other people able to add their skeletons
+* add the generation code in: currently using old generation code